PingOne Advanced Identity Cloud

 1 Replace <realm> with the realm where you created the access token.

-2 Replace <access-token> with the access_token in the authentication response (refer to Get an access token).
+2 Replace <access-token> with the access_token in the authentication response (learn more in Get an access token).

 Show response